Sabrina the Teenage Witch (1996 TV series): History and production

 The unofficial pilot of the series was the April 1996 television movie Sabrina the Teenage Witch.
-The movie, produced by Viacom and Hartbreak Films and aired on Showtime, starred Melissa Joan Hart as the title character, Sabrina Sawyer, and Charlene Fernetz and Sherry Miller as Sabrina's aunts Zelda and Hilda, respectively.
+The movie, produced by Viacom and Hartbreak Films and aired on Showtime, stars Melissa Joan Hart as the title character, Sabrina Sawyer, and Charlene Fernetz and Sherry Miller as Sabrina's aunts Zelda and Hilda, respectively.
 When the television series debuted on ABC later that year, Hart became Sabrina Spellman, and Beth Broderick and Caroline Rhea replaced Fernetz and Miller as Zelda and Hilda Spellman, respectively.
 In 2000, the show was dropped by ABC and picked up by The WB.
 When viewership began to wane, the show was canceled after seven seasons.

+Music for the series includes the opening theme, initially an instrumental composed by Danny Lux, later composed by Lux with Paul Taylor and adding vocals by Thomas Leonard, and additional scoring/arranging by Gary Stockdale.'

 The television series was produced by Hartbreak Films and Viacom Productions, with Finishing the Hat Productions involved for the first season only.

 Opening sequence

-For the first three seasons, the opening theme was a instrumental, pop track composed by Danny Lux.
+For the first three seasons, the opening theme was an instrumental, pop track composed by Danny Lux.
 The music was accompanied by Sabrina in front of a mirror posing with four different costumes and outfits as the cast members' names quickly flash on the bottom of the screen.
 The first three outfits are always the same, but the fourth one changes from episode to episode.
 At the end, Sabrina would say something related to the last costume (often a pun or a joke related to the costume or the content of the episode), and then magically disappear from head on down.

 The opening sequence was changed for the fourth season, featuring a completely new theme and the show's main characters, starting with Sabrina, floating in bubbles while their names are displayed in gold letters and a voice chants "Secret" in the background.

 The opening credits for the final three seasons are accompanied by a new vocal theme song, which Paul Taylor joined Danny Lux to compose, with new vocals from Thomas Leonard.
 It features Sabrina at various locations around Boston: Harvard Bridge, Boston Common, Union Oyster House, Massachusetts State House, Quincy Market, Newbury Street, Harvard University, Tufts University and Beacon Hill.
 In the credits for Seasons 5 and 6, after leaving Newbury Comics on Newbury Street, Sabrina walks down a flight of stairs and computer graphics morph Sabrina into her room, lying on her bed next to Salem.
 In the seventh and final season, the computer graphics morph Sabrina arriving at Scorch.
 Upon pushing the door open, she is revealed to be walking into her house to greet Roxie, Morgan and Salem.

 The house pictured as the Spellman residence is a Victorian mansion located at 64 E. Main St. in Freehold, New Jersey.
 The exteriors for Westbridge High School are those of Dwight Morrow High School in Englewood, New Jersey.